MarkusBordihn/BOs-Adaptive-Performance-Tweaks/spawn/README.md

 Keeps track of the current number of loaded spawner and perform smaller optimization.
 You could also get an overview of all currently loaded spawners over `/aptweaks spawner`.

+## 🗄️Config file

+With the config file you can disable / enable each of these individual features and adjust the relevant list of affected mobs.

+### ✔️Supported Mods

+This is a list of the currently supported mods within the config file for individual settings.

+- ✅ [Aquaculture 2][aquaculture]

 ## Install additional Optimization

 ### Bundled Version